 About Sapphire & Roz

-Sapphire’s interests are conservation of biodiversity, particularly the macrofungi and mosses.
-She has a conservation doctorate from the University of Tasmania.
-She is active in creating fungal educational games and identification materials and works part-time for Fungimap*, Australia’s National Fungi organisation.
+Sapphire’s passion is conserving Earth’s biodiversity, particularly the macrofungi and mosses, she has a conservation doctorate from the University of Tasmania.
+She first became interested in land management whilst farming in Africa in her gap year when she worked on several farms and worked with game (wildlife), coffee, tobacco, vegetables, dairy and helped with communal land education.
+She is active in creating fungal educational games and identification materials, and works part-time for Fungimap*, Australia’s National Fungi organisation.

-Sapphire having lived in four states and traveled across Australia’s landscapes she has been involved in many of the fungal community groups over the years.
-She has worked with many of these groups to raise the profile of local fungi and highlight the important roles fungi play in our environment.
-Sapphire particularly enjoys getting out into the bush to discover fungal treasures as often as she can.
+Having lived in four states, and travelled extensively across Australia’s varied landscapes, she has been connected with several enthusiastic community groups over the years.
+Together, they have worked towards raising public awareness of local fungi species and towards highlighting the critical roles they play in our environment.
+Sapphire particularly enjoys getting out into the bush as often as she can to discover new fungal treasures.

 She loves bushwalking, exploring all over Australia and New Zealand looking for fungi, constantly learning more about our amazing biodiversity, which she knows comprises at least 3 Fs: Fauna, Flora and Fungi!